 Vi FREEMAN, the mother of Sonia and wife of Eric.
 Portrayed by Marion Jones.

 Sonia FREEMAN VANSARD HUNTER, comes to Number 96 to open a pharmacy with her lover, Gordon Vansard, whom the residents assume is her brother.
-They eventually marry after the death of Sylvia Vansard, but when Gordon is killed in a car accident, Sonia loses her grip on reality and is committed to a mental hospital.
+They live in Flat 1, behind the shop.
+Sometimes emotionally estranged from Gordon, Sonia becomes romatically involved with Chad Farrell.
+Sonia and Gordon eventually marry after the death of his staunch Catholic wife, Sylvia Vansard.
+When Gordon is killed in a car accident, Sonia loses her grip on reality and is committed to a mental hospital.
 Cured, she briefly returns with a new husband, Duncan Hunter, and moves into Flat 5.
 Sonia soon discovers that Diana Moore and Duncan are trying to send her mad again; they are after the Vansard fortune.
 Portrayed by Lynn Rainbow.

 Miss FROBISHER, a prospective tenant of Flat 5.
 To Dorrie's displeasure, Les and Norma Whittaker move in instead.
 Portrayed by Kay Eklung.

 Freda FULLER, an unpopular proprietor of the deli, who buys the shop when Arnold Feather gives up his share of the business so that Aldo and Roma Godolfus can go overseas.
-Freda has difficulty keeping staff and, when the residents put a boycott on shopping there, she sells promptly sells the deli back to Aldo.
+The humourless Freda has difficulty keeping staff and, when the residents put a boycott on shopping there, she instructs her accountant, Mr Mayhew, to sell the deli back to Aldo promptly.
 Portrayed by Sheila Bradley.

 Mr FULTON, Helen Eastwood's concerned father, who arrives from Perth to search for his missing daughter.
 Portrayed by Kevin Manser.